Sen. Rand Paul wants to investigate origins of COVID-19

 Paul has clashed repeatedly with Dr. Anthony Fauci, the country’s top infectious disease expert, over the government’s COVID-19 policies and the origins of the virus that caused the global pandemic.

-Paul, who is seeking a third term this year in Republican trending Kentucky, said he’s in line to assume a committee chairmanship if the GOP wins Senate control after the November election.
+Paul, who is seeking a third term this year in Kentucky, said he’s in line to assume a committee chairmanship if the GOP wins Senate control after the November election.
 The Senate currently has a 50-50 split, but Democrats have the slim edge because Vice President Kamala Harris is a tie-breaking vote.

 “When we take over in November, I will be chairman of a committee and I will have subpoena power,” Paul said.
 “And we will get to the bottom of where this virus came from.”